jtobin/deprecated-observable/README.md

 observable
 ==========

-An embedded DSL for probabilistic programming, based on sampling functions.
+An embedded DSL for working with sampling functions.